russellw/jsclean/README.md

 format(code[, options])
 ```

-Accept source code in the form of a string and return the formatted version (per options if given).
+Accept source code as a string and return the formatted version (per options if given).

 Basic example: